Fly Navy 2017

 The 2016 show was always going to be a hard act to follow.
 Although the rich naval aviation heritage was again the theme, and the potential was there, both to repeat and even seek to improve on the previous year's show, things didn't go according to plan.

 The biggest disappointment was the Sea Vixen, which was to have been one of the star attractions.
-However, a wheels-up landing on return to base from the Duxford Air Festival has meant that it will no longer be able to display.
-The Swordfish, Kennet's Skyraider and the Corsair also fell out of the flying list and Terry Martin's Westland Wasp, although it remained on the official schedule right up to the last minute, was also an absentee because it has taken longer than originally expected to repair damage following a heavy landing the previous September.
+However, a wheels-up landing on return to base from the Duxford Air Festival meant that it was no longer be able to display.
+The Swordfish (still in winter maintenance), Kennet's Skyraider and The Fighter Collection's Corsair also fell out of the flying list and Terry Martin's Westland Wasp was also an absentee because it has taken longer than originally expected to repair damage following a heavy landing the previous September.
+The Great War Display Team's Avro 504 replica was also not at the show following an engine problem during the aircraft's display at Abingdon in May.

-Two of the listed aircraft did arrive but did not display.
-The Seafire seemed to catch a gusty sidewind as it landed on arrival during the morning of the show.
+As well as the pre-show cancellations and withdrawals, some of the still-listed aircraft did arrive but did not display.
+The Seafire caught a gusty sidewind as it landed on arrival during the morning of the show.
 It was due to open the show as a pair with the Sea Hurricane, but the Hurricane ended up doing a solo.
-The Morane also arrived during the morning but did not fill its display slot.
+The Morane also arrived during the morning but did not fill its display slot and the Gazelle in RN colours became a static, rather than a flying, display.

-In another bonus not on the original schedule, the Collection's Cub towed two Slingsby Kite Gliders simultaneously into the air.
+In another bonus, not on the original schedule, the Collection's Cub towed two Slingsby Kite Gliders simultaneously into the air.
 The Kites then gave a pairs display and landing - all in some very tricky wind conditions.
-David Bramwell then took his bow by giving a little display in the Cub.
+David Bramwell taking his bow by giving a little display in the Cub.

 About Old Warden